umbraco/UmbracoDocs/marketplace-and-integrations/packages/authorized-services.md

 ### App Creation

 Services supported by the package will often offer an OAuth authentication and authorization flow against an "app" that the developer will need to create.
-This will make available information, including for example a "client ID" and "client secret", that will need to be applied in configuration.
+This will make available information, including for example a "**client ID**" and "**client secret**", that will need to be applied in configuration.

 When creating the app it will usually be necessary to configure a call back URL.
 You should use the following: